loveencounterflow/icql-dba/README-future.md

     which is much clearer.
 In addition, you can *still* optionally use the `path` setting to specify the default path to be used as default for the `save()` command.

-## Switching between File and RAM Based Modes
+## Switching between File- and RAM-Based Modes

 * the `transfer()` API method may be used
   * to switch between Regular and Eventual Persistency, and to